-Cryptosporidium is a protozoan parasite that is common in surface waters.
-The oocyst is the transmission stage of the Cryptosporidium is introduced into our source waters via wild animal populations.
-Although the organism is readily removed ov the conventional treatment process utilized at the Canyon Water Treatment facility, the oocyst is resistant to chemical disinfectants like chlorine and the primary reason to determine if additional treatment is required.
+Cruptosporidium is a protozoan parasite that is common in surface waters.
+The oocyst is the transmission stage of the organism.
+Cruptosporidium is introduced into our source waters via wild animal populations.
+Although the organism is readily removed by the conventional treatment process utilized at the Canyon Road Water Treatment facility, the oocyst is resistant to chemical disinfectants like chlorine and the primary reason to determine if additional treatment is required.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.

-In April 2007 the City began a two-year study to determine the average Cryptosporidium concentration in source water entering the Canyon Road Water Treatment facility.
+In April 2007 the City began a two-year study to determine the average Cruptosporidium concentration in source water entering the Canyon Road Water Treatment facility.
 The sampling portion of the study was completed in March of 2009.
-The study is part of the requirements contained in the 2006 USEPA Long-Term Enhanced Surface Water Treatment Rule.
-Cryptosporidium was detected in a single untreated sample in each of the following months: December of 2007 September 2008 and October 2008.
+The study was part of the requirements contained in the 2006 USEPA Long-Term Enhanced Surface Water Treatment Rule.
+Cryptosporidium was detected in a single untreated sample in each of the following months: December of 2007, September 2008 and October 2008.
 The highest 12-month consecutive mean for this study was 0.018 oocysts/L. Since the concentration is <0.075 oocysts/L, no additional treatment at the Canyon Road Water Treatment Facility was necessary.
-The City began a second round of sampling, one sample a month, starting in October 2015 and scheduled to end in September 2017.
-No Cryptosporidium oocysts were detected in three samples collected in calendar year 2015 (October, November, and December).
-As with Cryptosporidium oocysts, no Giardia Lamblia cysts were detected in the three samples collected during the last three months of 2015.
+The City began a second round of sampling, one sample a month, starting in October 2015 and completed in September 2017.
+No Cryptosporidium oocysts were detected during the second round of sampling during the October 2015 to September 2017 period, and consequently no additional treatment at the Canyon Road Water Treatment Facility is necessary.
+As with Cryptosporidium oocysts, no Giardia Lamblia cysts have been detected in the October 2015 to September 2017 time period at the Canyon Road WTP.

 Any new water system treating surface water such as BDD is required to monitor Cryptosporidium for 24 consecutive months.
-At the BDD the untreated raw Rio Grande water Cryptosporidium test results range from 0 to 0.4 oocysts/L.
+At the BDD the untreated raw Rio Grande water Cryptosporidium test results ranged from 0 to 0.4 oocysts/L. BDD began a second round of sampling, one sample a month, starting in October 2015 and ending September 2017.
+No Cryptosporidium oocysts were detected during the second round of sampling (October 2015 to September 2017, except July 2017 (0.1 oocysts/L), and consequently no additional treatment at the Buckman Regional Water Treatment Facility is necessary.